 Tour Details: All tours are private, only the people you invite will come along.
 Groups are limited to four people to ensure each person has a quality experience with our naturalist.
 Limited to children 12 and up.
 There will be restrooms at the trailheads.
 Hiking poles, ice cleats, and gators are available when needed.
-Sunscreen, eco-friendly and optics friendly bug spray, water and healthy snacks are provided for all guests.
+Sunscreen, eco-friendly and optics friendly bug spray, water and Quacker Oat granola bar are provided for all guests.

 *Not included: Park entrance fees are $25 Day pass per car, $35 Week Pass per car or $80 for an annual pass.
 If you have a Senior, NPS Annual, or Disabled Vet Pass it is free as long as you have your pass and ID.
 I do not charge for a pass, as many folks already have one.Check Availability

 Summer Tour Fees (Total Is Shown NOT Per Person, Rate Is The Same For 1 Or 2 Guests)

 |6 Hour Tour||$385||$385||$450||$515|